real estate dispute arbitration in De Soto, Georgia 31743

 Timeline:

-The Arbitration: The dispute was brought before an independent arbitrator, Lynn Carter, a retired judge familiar with Georgia real estate law.
+The Arbitration: The dispute was brought before an independent arbitrator, the claimant, a retired judge familiar with Georgia real estate law.
 Both parties submitted extensive documentation: competing land surveys, photos, and recorded conversations.
 Jennings argued that the encroachment devalued her property by nearly $25,000 due to loss of usable yard space and privacy.
 Langston insisted his surveys matched the De Soto County land registry and that any discrepancies were clerical errors by Jennings’ surveyor.

 Over two arbitration sessions in August and September, Carter scrutinized historical property deeds dating back to the 1960s, consulted with a third neutral surveyor, and heard testimony from both neighbors.
 Importantly, the neutral surveyor confirmed that Langston’s initial survey had a 12-foot margin of error caused by outdated GPS equipment, and Jennings’ survey more accurately reflected the true boundary line.